renovatebot/renovate/website/docs/configuration-options.md

 ## reviewers

 Must be valid usernames.
-If on GitHub and assigning a *team* to review, use the prefix `team:`, e.g. a string like `team:someteam`.
+If on GitHub and assigning a team to review, use the prefix `team:`, e.g. provide a value like `team:someteam`.

 ## rollbackPrs